Bali – Frogfish

 9. Early days

-When anglerfish first hatch as larvae, they look like miniature replicas of adults, but they have not yet developed their lure.
+When anglerfish first hatch as larvae, they look like miniature replicas of adults but have not yet developed their lure.
 This happens later.

-Here in Bali we often find juveniles and they range in size from just 5 mm to 10 mm!
-Juveniles often display different coloration to mature anglerfish.
+Here in Bali, we often find juveniles, which range in size from 5 mm to 10 mm!
+Juveniles often display different coloration from mature anglerfish.

 When they grow older, females are noticeably larger than males.
-The male anglerfish never grow much more than 1 cm while females can grow up sometimes as much as 1o times bigger.
+The male anglerfish never grow much more than 1 cm, while females can sometimes grow up to 100 times bigger.

 10. Where can we see frogfish in Bali?